 Unit 3: Critical Creative Practices

-Unit 3 explores the context of alternative urban and civic practices through the observation of, and participation in, a live-project.
-This is undertaken in collaboration with external agencies, for example local government, regeneration authorities, arts groups and third-sector organisations.
+Unit 3 explores the context of alternative urban and civic practices through the observation of, and participation in, a live project.
+This is undertaken in collaboration with external agencies, for example local government, regeneration authorities, arts groups and/or third- sector organisations.
 In this unit, students will develop methods of critical analysis and interpretation, and will speculate on the themes, questions and methods of sustained urban and civic practice.
 Unit 3 will be brokered with specific arts-led practices and organisations appropriate to the cohort.

 Unit 4: Commissioning and Governance

-Unit 4 focuses on organisational structures, working relationships and forms of commissioning by local authorities, government and wider agencies, including their associated policy contexts.
-The unit is delivered as a series of case studies with reports and seminars from a range of practitioners, policymakers, arts professionals and local authority workers.
-They will cover a range of subjects including the inner workings of local government, the complexities of institutional relationships and provide first-hand accounts of initiating and implementing projects.
-This unit includes lectures and case-study presentations on forms and theories of urban governance, urban policy, funding, procurement, regulation, legislation and lobbying.
+Unit 4 focuses on organisational structures, working relationships and forms of commissioning by local authorities, government and wider agencies, including their associated policy and political contexts.
+The unit is delivered as a series of case studies with reports and seminars from a range of practitioners, policymakers, arts professionals and local authority representatives.
+They will cover a range of subjects including the inner workings of local and regional government, the complexities of institutional relationships, providing first-hand accounts of initiating and implementing projects.
+This unit also includes lectures and case-study presentations on forms and theories of urban governance, urban policy, funding, procurement, regulation, and legislation.

 Unit 5: Infrastructures and Transactions

-Unit 5 is concerned with the economy of civic and urban practices and explores transactions between the social and the economic, the informal economy and the extra-state, money and deals.
-The unit considers the impact of wider political and economic forces such as austerity, precarity, de-growth and the built environment.
-It reflects on the burgeoning service-orientated goals for creative urban practice, including relationships to health and well-being and environmental and societal challenges.
-The unit addresses forms of value and impact, searching for ways of evaluating cultural production and spatial change beyond the monetary and financial.
+Unit 5 is concerned with the economy of civic and urban practices and explores transactions between the social and the economic, the informal economy and the -state, money and funding.
+The unit considers the broader impact of wider political and economic forces such as investment, austerity, and growth as manifested at the intersection of the built environment and cultural production.
+The unit will introduce you to the complexities of economic models and financial planning related to different project types and contexts, examining ways of evaluating cultural and spatial projects including and beyond the monetary and financial.

 Unit 6: Practice Manual (Pre-Thesis)

 This unit allows time and focus to develop a thesis question.
-It also supports you in scoping a method for conducting your thesis.
-The thesis can be formulated as either a text and image document-based propositions, or a creative design intervention.
+It also supports you in scoping and testing methods for conducting your thesis.
+The thesis can be formulated as either an independent written thesis, design thesis or practice-based project.
 If appropriate, it can be formulated in association with a third party through an embedded practice placement undertaken during Unit 6.
 Your thesis should involve collaboration with key partners, including engagement with communities, organisations and stakeholders.

 Unit 7: Thesis